 A seminar addressing issues of inquiry, research, school law, educational policy, and professional ethics, as well as orienting students to the responsibilities, structure, and activities of the profession.
+This course may only be attempted twice.

 PELC 6099 - Student Teaching (9)